oracle/rwloadsim/docs/WORKING.md

 getopt style long options that provide values for variables that are declared in the _first_ file named with a .rwl suffix on the command line.

-The following show how this can be done using the previous example.
+The following show how this can be done.
 The file emp.rwl includes this ```$useroption:deptno``` as seen here in addition to an _include_ directive:
 ```